 As more and more people stay longer in the sport of Triathlon or decide to try the sport for the first time at an advanced age, then recovery can become an important consideration.
-In some ways age may or may not be the amount of birthdays you have had, but the amount of training years you have behind you.
-The more training years you have, can have a positive effect on the age of the athlete.
+In some ways, age may or may not be the number of birthdays you have had, but the number of training years you have behind you.
+The more training years you have can have a positive effect on the age of the athlete.

 Less than 40 years ago it was commonly thought that being over 30 was 'too old' and athletes should retire.
 Not only in contact sports but also endurance events.
 Swimmers rarely reached the age of 20 and continued competitively in the sport.
 Runners would sometimes hang around a bit longer, but then a Portuguese runner named Carlos Lopes broke the Olympic record to take the Gold Medal in 1984 at 37 years of age.
 A record that stood 30 years later!

 So, how much intensity and how much recovery is enough?
-Well that depends on the individual in question.
-Age is just one factor in many that has to be considered.
-What I can tell you is that from my own personal experience at 65 years-old, I find that the higher the intensity of the training sessions or the race, the longer it takes me to recover.
-If I race (Standard Distance) on the Sunday and when I front up for interval training on a Tuesday evening, my legs are still tired and lacking of what speed they may have had.
+Well, that depends on the individual in question.
+Age is just one factor in many that have to be considered.
+What I can tell you is that from my own personal experience as someone in their 60’s, I find that the higher the intensity of the training sessions or the race, the longer it takes me to recover.
+If I race (Standard Distance) on a Sunday and when I front up for interval training on a Tuesday evening, my legs are still tired and lacking what speed they may have had.
 I still do the session but I do it slower!
 If I race a 70.3, the following 10 days I am still recovering, but I keep training albeit lower intensity, less running and more swimming.

 Two other things I have found with ageing are the longer time it takes to get over an injury and how little use stretching is.
 Two topics I will leave for another time as I know people’s opinion can vary.